Ray Kennedy (country singer)

 Ray Kennedy (born May 13, 1954) is an American country music artist.
 He has recorded two albums for Atlantic Records.
-His two albums produced four singles that appeared on the Hot Country Songs charts; 1990's "What a Way to Go" was his only top 40 country hit and peaked at No.10.
+Four singles from the albums appeared on the Hot Country Songs charts; 1990's "What a Way to Go" was a top 40 country hit and peaked at No. 10.

 Born in Buffalo, New York, Kennedy won a Grammy Award in 2005 in the Best Contemporary Folk Album category for producing Steve Earle's album The Revolution Starts Now.
-He has produced many recordings with Earle which are collectively known as The Twangtrust.
+Kennedy has produced many recordings with Earle which are collectively known as The Twangtrust.

-Ray's father is Ray Kennedy, Sr. Ray Kennedy Sr. was a credit manager for Sears; he had the idea to create the Discover Card which was launched in 1985.
-Ray Kennedy Jr. is married to Siobhan Maher Kennedy.
+Ray Kennedy Jr.'s father, Ray Kennedy, Sr., was a credit manager for Sears, and then a creator of the Discover Card, which launched in 1985.
+Ray Jr. is married to Siobhan Maher Kennedy.